hlissner/emacs-solaire-mode/README.md

-;; brighten buffers (that represent real files) (add-hook 'after-change-major-mode-hook #'turn-on-solaire-mode)
+;; brighten buffers (that represent real files) (add-hook 'after-change-major-mode-hook #'turn-on-solaire-mode) ;; To enable solaire-mode unconditionally for certain modes:
+(add-hook 'ediff-prepare-buffer-hook #'solaire-mode)

 ;; ...if you use auto-revert-mode:
 (add-hook 'after-revert-hook #'turn-on-solaire-mode)

-;; You can do similar with the minibuffer when it is activated:
+;; highlight the minibuffer when it is activated:
 (add-hook 'minibuffer-setup-hook #'solaire-mode-in-minibuffer)

-;; To enable solaire-mode unconditionally for certain modes:
-(add-hook 'ediff-prepare-buffer-hook #'solaire-mode)
+;; if the bright and dark background colors are the wrong way around, use this ;; to switch the backgrounds of the `default` and `solaire-default-face` faces.
+;; This should be used *after* you load the active theme!
+;;
+;; NOTE: This is necessary for themes in the doom-themes package!
+(solaire-mode-swap-bg)
 ```

 ## Configuration